 NutritionData (nutritional quantities and values for foods)

 * Works best when you enter other keywords too (such as an illness or activity); typing chlorella swimming into PubMed will return the study performed which doubled swimming time in mice fed chlorella in 14 days.

 Please note that reviews and testimonials are the opinion of the user, not PlantPills.

-These are anecdotal accounts, and spirulina can affect different people in different ways.
+These are anecdotal accounts, and nutritional supplements can affect different people in different ways.

-We are always keen to learn about experiences from our customers.
-In submitting your testimonial, you can help us spread the word by providing people with a genuine third person account about our spirulina.Write a testimonial
+We are always keen to learn about experiences from our clients.
+In submitting your testimonial, you can help us spread the word by providing people with a genuine third person account.Write a testimonial

 The information and products on this website are not intended to diagnose, treat, cure or prevent illness or disease, and are not intended to be a substitute for informed medical advice or care.
 You should consult with a doctor, physician, or other healthcare professional before starting any diet, exercise or supplementation program, before taking or discontinuing any medication, or if you have or suspect you might have a health problem.
 PlantPills is a division of Faxbase Ltd. and prices include VAT where applicable.
 The statements on this website have not been evaluated or authorized by the United States Food and Drug Administration, or The American Medical Association, or any other medical or healthcare body.